-The five PKI personnel roles assigned by the PublicCA are administrator, officer, auditor, operator and controller to prevent internal attacks.
+The seven PKI personnel roles assigned by the PublicCA are administrator, officer, auditor, operator, physical security controller, cyber security coordinator and anti-virus and anti-hacking coordinator to prevent potential internal attacks.
 Each trusted role may be performed by multiple persons but one person in each group shall be assigned the chief role to lead group work.
-The tasks performed by the five roles are as follows:
+The tasks performed by the seven roles are as follows: